 How can I make my cat more comfortable around my other pets?

-One of the most effective ways is to use the behavior modification techniques called desensitization and counter-conditioning.
+One of the most effective ways to help cats feel more comfortable with stressors is to use the behavior modification techniques called desensitization and counter-conditioning.
 (Please refer to the resource called “Cat Behavior Modification: Desensitization and Counter-conditioning” for general information about these training techniques.)

 Before you start the exercises, you should provide safe areas for your fearful cat to retreat to if she is chased or otherwise intimidated by other pets.
 Clear off some bookshelves or add cat trees to your home so she can jump to an elevated, protected area.
 Adding skirts around tables or chairs also creates hiding places for your cat to feel safe.
 A low-tech alternative is to provide cardboard boxes with two holes cut out of them; the second hole allows your cat to escape if another cat jumps in.
 Place baby gates in doorways; cats can jump over them or squeeze through them if a dog is in hot pursuit.
 You can also buy cat collars that signal a cat door to open, which limits access to a room to only the cat wearing the collar.